 - Remove from heat and slowly stir in half and half.
-Return to low heat if desired.
+Return to low heat, if desired.
+Do not boil.

 - In a small bowl, mix together ricotta, parmesan, and mozzarella cheese.
 Top individual bowls of soup with a spoonful of this mixture immediately prior to serving.
-Garnish with basil if desired.
+Garnish with fresh basil, if desired.

 Husband’s take: He’s automatically a little hesitant towards anything vegetarian but he loved this soup!